ldbc/ldbc_snb_example_data/README.md

 ./paramgen.sh
 ```

-## Microbatching
+## Workflows

+The `workflow-*` directories test the benchmark workflow, i.e. loading the initial data set, then applying the batches sequentially.
+Each batch consists of deletes and inserts.
+Currently, the scripts first apply the the deletes, then the inserts.
+Note however that the updates can be applied in any order, even interleaved.

+### Generating batches

-To generate microbatches and test them, first load the data with a `load.sh` (paramterized for your data set), then run the scripts for producing/loading the data set/batches.
+To generate batches and test them, first load the data with a `load.sh` (paramterized for your data set), then run the scripts for producing/loading the data set/batches.

 ```bash
 ./load.sh